rizinorg/rizin/doc/debug-internals.md

 ## librz/bp

-The "bp" subsystem of radare implements all the necessary details for dealing with breakpoints on any given architecture.
+The "bp" subsystem of Rizin implements all the necessary details for dealing with breakpoints on any given architecture.
 It handles managing the list of breakpoints and more.

-Radare supports a multitude of different types of breakpoints.
+Rizin supports a multitude of different types of breakpoints.
 (`??` is there a list? sw, hw, and trace? anything else??)

     librz/bp/bp.c            // main breakpoint management code